 Budget From Residency Income

 Make a budget and stick to it.
 Try to save about $100 per month to help pay for your professional expenses.
 These include the COMLEX Level 3 Examination, FCVS application, state licensure application, state-controlled substances registration (if required), DEA registration, AOA board examination, and COMLEX Level 3 study materials.
 These costs can add up to about $4,000+, so by saving $100 a month, you’ll have the money to get these.
-If your residency program pays for some of these expenses, then this will help lessen the burden.
+If your residency program pays for some of these expenses, it will help lessen the burden.
 You don’t want to be in a situation where you can’t get your COMLEX Level 3 exam completed or your medical license simply because you don’t have the money.

 Job Search During Residency